9 Step Guide to Stop Thyroid Fatigue in its Tracks

 - Start with supplements that don't contain melatonin, if these supplements don't work then add more supplements until you are getting 8 hours of quality sleep each night

-- In addition to these supplements make sure you practice adequate sleep hygiene, that means: black out curtains for your bedroom, noise cancelling ear plugs, glasses that remove blue light and avoiding electronics 3 hours prior to your scheduled bed time
+- In addition to these supplements make sure you practice adequate sleep hygiene, that means: blackout curtains for your bedroom, noise canceling earplugs, glasses that remove blue light and avoiding electronics 3 hours prior to your scheduled bedtime

 My Recommended Brand and Products:

-For more the most difficult cases consider using serotonin and GABA potentiators.
-These supplements help enhance GABA and sertonin neurotransmitters in the brain and help induce deep sleep.
+For the most difficult cases consider using serotonin and GABA potentiators.
+These supplements help enhance GABA and serotonin neurotransmitters in the brain and help induce deep sleep.